badsectorlabs/ludus/docs/docs/cli.md

 Available Commands:
-  abort       Kill the ansible process deploying a range config      Get or set a range configuration deploy      Deploy a range, running specific tags if specified errors      Parse the latest deploy logs from your range and print any non-ignored fatal errors
+  abort       Kill the ansible process deploying a range access      Grant or revoke access to a range config      Get or set a range configuration deploy      Deploy a range, running specific tags if specified errors      Parse the latest deploy logs from your range and print any non-ignored fatal errors